timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-11-25
+# Objectives for Today 2025-11-26

 - Just Chatting as we Get started & warmed up.
-- Weekly Plans
-- Diving into the Drag Races, using the full sim method.
+- Going to quickly touch 100 day game, less than 60 minutes.
+- Marketing Monday ...
+I mean ...
+Whatever Wednesday!
+- Collecting the Racing Games on Steam.
+- Maybe some typing practice?

 ## Events / Notices / Coming Soon